To the Asian Grocery Store!

 Museums today inherit the logic from these World Expositions.
 Porcelain artworks are described by storytelling format of distant timelines and lists, not a chapter of exciting heroes, artists and characters with agency.
 The focus was not to document individual narratives of makers, ideas, and social conditions, but rather, to come to a collective conclusion.
 Remnants of the anthropology lens are still present in how many Chinese objects are displayed.

 Though, there are always exceptions.
-As I explored more museums in the States, I found the experience of looking at some Asian Art equal parts entertaining and confusing, frustrating and inspiring.
+As I explored more museums in the States, I found the experience of looking at porcelain pieces equal parts entertaining and confusing, frustrating and inspiring.

 (A collection of various photos of porcelain objects of Chinese origin displayed and gilded in recreated American domestic spaces.
 These photographs were taken at the National Gallery of Art, the Philadelphia Museum of Art and the RISD Museum.)